-Meantime we are taught to believe: Of God are ye in Christ, as your redemption.
+Meantime we are taught to believe: "Of God are ye in Christ, as your redemption."
 This is not meant as a revelation, to be left to the future; for the full development of the Christian life, our present abiding in Christ must seek to enter into and appropriate it.
 We do this as we learn to triumph over death.
-We do it as we learn to look upon Christ as the Lord of our body, claiming its entire consecration, securing even here, if faith will claim it (Mark xvi.
-17, 18), victory over the terrible dominion sin hath had in the body.
-We do this as we learn to look on all nature as part of the kingdom of Christ, destined, even though it be through a baptism of fire, to partake in His redemption.
+We do it as we learn to look upon Christ as the Lord of our body, claiming its entire consecration, securing even here, if faith will claim it (Mark 16:17-18), victory over the terrible dominion sin hath had in the body.
+We do this as we learn to look on all nature as part of the Kingdom of Christ, destined, even though it be through a baptism of fire, to partake in His redemption.
 We do it as we allow the powers of the coming world to possess us, and to lift us up into a life in the heavenly places, to enlarge our hearts and our views, to anticipate, even here, the things which have never entered into the heart of man to conceive.

-Believer, abide in Christ as thy redemption.
-Let this be the crown of thy Christian life.
+Believer, abide in Christ as your redemption.
+Let this be the crown of your Christian life.
 Seek it not first or only, apart from the knowledge of Christ in His other relations.
-But seek it truly as that to which they are meant to lead thee up.
-Abide in Christ as thy redemption.
-Nothing will fit thee for this but faithfulness in the previous steps of the Christian life.
-Abide in Him as thy wisdom, the perfect revelation of all that God is and has for thee.
-Follow, in the daily ordering of the inner and the outer life, with meek docility His teaching, and thou shalt be counted worthy to have secrets revealed to thee which to most disciples are a sealed book.
-The wisdom will lead thee into the mysteries of complete redemption.
-Abide in Him as thy righteousness, and dwell clothed upon with Him in that inner sanctuary of the Father's favor and presence to which His righteousness gives thee access.
-As thou rejoicest in thy reconciliation, thou shalt understand how it includes all things, and how they too wait the full redemption: "for it pleased the Father by Him to reconcile all things unto Himself: by Him, I say, whether they be things on earth or things in heaven."
-And abide in Him as thy sanctification; the experience of His power to make thee holy, spirit and soul and body, will quicken thy faith in a holiness that shall not cease its work until the bells of the horses and every pot in Jerusalem shall be Holiness to the Lord.
-Abide in Him as thy redemption, and live, even here, as the heir of the future glory.
-And as thou seekest to experience in thyself to the full the power of His saving grace, thy heart shall be enlarged to realize the position man has been destined to occupy in the universe, as having all things made subject to him, and thou shalt for thy part be fitted to live worthy of that high and heavenly calling.
+But seek it truly as that to which they are meant to lead you up.
+Abide in Christ as your redemption.
+Nothing will fit you for this but faithfulness in the previous steps of the Christian life.
+Abide in Him as your wisdom, the perfect revelation of all that God is and has for you.
+Follow, in the daily ordering of the inner and the outer life, with meek docility His teaching, and you shall be counted worthy to have secrets revealed to you which to most disciples are a sealed book.
+The wisdom will lead you into the mysteries of complete redemption.
+Abide in Him as your righteousness, and dwell clothed upon with Him in that inner sanctuary of the Father's favour and presence to which His righteousness gives you access.
+As you rejoice in your reconciliation, you shall understand how it includes all things, and how they too wait the full redemption; "for it pleased the Father by Him to reconcile all things unto Himself; by Him, I say, whether they be things on earth or things in heaven."
+And abide in Him as your sanctification; the experience of His power to make you holy, spirit and soul and body, will quicken your faith in a holiness that shall not cease its work until the bells of the horses and every pot in Jerusalem shall be holiness to the Lord.
+Abide in Him as your redemption, and live, even here, as the heir of the future glory.
+And as you seek to experience in yourself to the full, the power of His saving grace, your heart shall be enlarged to realize the position man has been destined to occupy in the universe, as having all things made subject to him, and you shall for your part be fitted to live worthy of that high and heavenly calling.